getcarina/getcarina.com/_posts/2016-06-17-weekly-news-dockercon-and-release-information.md

 ![Screenshot of DockerCon]({% asset_path "2016-06-03-weekly-news-pycon-and-release-information/DockerCon.png" %})

 We're representing at [DockerCon](http://2016.dockercon.com/) next week, so come to the expo and chat with us about Carina and all things containers.
-You can enter into our Carina contest, with a chance to win a Parrot Bebop Quadcopter Drone.
+You can enter our Carina contest, with a chance to win a Parrot Bebop Quadcopter.
 Your neighbors will love you.

 ![Parrot Bebop quadcopter]({% asset_path contest/bebop.jpg %})